UNINETTSigma2/documentation/code_development/guides/sycl_usm.md

 [me@login-1.SAGA ~]$ g++ -Ofast -o jacobi_serial jacobi_serial.cpp
 ```

-Hopefully no errors occured on this step, and we are ready to run a reference benchmark on a compute node:
+Hopefully no errors occurred on this step, and we are ready to run a reference benchmark on a compute node:

 ```console
 [me@login-1.SAGA ~]$ srun --account=<my-account> --time=0:10:00 --ntasks=1 --cpus-per-task=1 --mem=1G time ./jacobi_serial